Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/data-setup.md

 Set your default latitude/longitude (unless your office is in the Salesforce Tower in San Francisco), max distance, and email address

+If you need to use a tool to find lat & long coordinates for your default address, this website is useful: https://www.latlong.net/

 ## Account

 Create one or more accounts that will represent a provider